 For this reason, we at UX studio never do design without research.
 In some cases, we do provide research only.
 In every project we participate in, we try to constantly remind others of the users’ underlying needs and motivation to drive back every single design decision to that context.

-Treating the customer experience as an integrated, multi-platform entity instead of separated instances provide great opportunities for businesses to provide more value.
+Treating the digital customer experience as an integrated, multi-platform entity instead of separated instances provide great opportunities for businesses to provide more value.

 3. Cross-functional talent